yoyo922/seso-test/README.md

 Create a GitHub repo and email your point of contact the link.

 If - for whatever reason - you cannot create a GitHub repo for this challenge, it is also acceptable to 'zip' the directory and provide your submission as an email attachment.

+## How to run

+Created by Peter Zhou

+- npm install
+- npm start

+start script will run both test cases